Balancingrock/Swiftfire/README.md

 - Logging of received headers possible
 - Logging of missing pages (404)
 - Console application available
+- Easy to extend for new domain services

 #Installation

-Installation is best done with the SPM (SwiftPM, Swift Package Manager)
+Installation with the SPM (SwiftPM, Swift Package Manager)

 ~~~~
 $ git clone https://github.com/Balancingrock/Swiftfire